vercel/next.js/docs/basic-features/data-fetching/getServerSideProps.md

 If you do not need to pre-render the data, then you should consider fetching data on the [client side](#fetching-data-on-the-client-side).

-### `getServerSideProps` or API Routes?
+### `getServerSideProps` or API Routes

 It can be tempting to reach for an [API Route](/docs/api-routes/introduction.md) when you want to fetch data from the server, then call that API route from `getServerSideProps`.
 This is an unnecessary and inefficient approach, as it will cause an extra request to be made due to both `getServerSideProps` and API Routes running on the server.

+Take the following example.
+An API route is used to fetch some data from a CMS.
+That API route is then called directly from `getServerSideProps`.
+This produces an additional call, reducing performance.
 Instead, directly import the logic used inside your API Route into `getServerSideProps`.
 This could mean calling a CMS, database, or other API directly from inside `getServerSideProps`.

 ## Fetching data on the client side